| |

 its commissioning.
 The wooden angels guarding the

 sanctuary are a curiously naive touch.
-The glass
+There's

-excellent; St Cecilia is happily present, and
+windows.
+St Cecilia is happily present, and

 reminds us that the musical tradition of